Read time: 4 minutes

 • The Quick Test is done using weed plant samples collected in-crop and provides the results within a few weeks.

-• The Seed Test is done on weed seed samples, usually collected around harvest time and the results take a few months.
+• The Seed Test is done on weed seed samples, usually collected around harvest time, and the results take a few months.

-The value of the Quick Test is that you can find out what herbicides still work on the weeds collected and this gives you the option to use a different herbicide to treat the weed patch within the same season and before the plants set seed.
+The Quick Test uses plant samples collected on-farm and sent to the laboratory.
+The plants are revived and planted into pots, then tested against the required herbicides.
+The value of the Quick Test is that you can find out what herbicides still work on the weeds collected, and this gives you the option to use a different herbicide to treat the weed patch within the same season and before the plants set seed.
+The Quick Test can not test for resistance to some pre-emergent herbicides, such as trifluralin.

 Gathering samples for the Quick Test